GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 * The program counter register (PC) keeps track of which instruction we are executing.
 It points to the current instruction in the assembly code.
 * The RAX register is used to store function return values.
 They are not stored on the stack.
 * When the end of a function is reached, its stack frame is removed from the stack.
 The return value (if any) is set in RAX.
 And the program counter is updated to the return address that was stored on the stack.
 * We use line numbers here for the program counter.
-In reality it hold the address of the current instruction in the assembly code.
+In reality it holds the address of the current instruction in the assembly code.

 --